Day 1: Arrival in Arusha

 After a relaxed breakfast, start your journey from Stone Town to Arusha with a domestic flight from Zanzibar Airport (Abeid Amani Karume International Airport) to Kilimanjaro International Airport (JRO).
 The flight typically takes about 1 to 1.5 hours, offering breathtaking aerial views of the Indian Ocean and Tanzania’s lush landscapes.

-Upon arrival in Arusha, you'll may have a day room for refreshment where you can relax before your international connecting flight home.
+Upon arrival in Arusha, you may have a day room for refreshment where you can relax before your international connecting flight home at the end of your Tanzania Cultural Experience.

 Meal Plan: Breakfast, Lunch